Timeline of teachings on homosexuality in the LDS Church

-Homosexuality has been publicly discussed by top leaders in the Church of Jesus Christ of Latter-day Saints (LDS church)—Mormonism's largest denomination—since the late 1800s.
+Homosexuality has been publicly discussed by top leaders in the Church of Jesus Christ of Latter-day Saints (LDS church)—Mormonism's largest denomination—since the late 19th century.
 The frequency of teachings on same-sex sexual activity increased starting in the late 1950s.
 Most discussion focuses on male homosexuality and rarely mentions lesbianism or bisexuality.
 Below is a timeline of notable speeches, publications, and policies in the LDS church on the topic of homosexuality.

 This highly influential publication was the first general-authority-authored book to explicitly contain church stances on homosexuality.